 3.)
 You can prepare

 The IQ test consists mostly of logical reasoning tests, spatial reasoning tests and numerical reasoning tests.
 There are a lot of free IQ tests available on the Internet or so-called ‘real’ IQ tests.
 It’s a great idea to get a bit more familiar with the tests before the joining process, but don’t take the result too seriously.
-Here is a classical IQ test you can do for free.
+Here is a classical IQ test you can do for free, or prepare with the Legion Training up we made specifically for those who want to join the French Foreign Legion:

-If you have the possibility try to buy a book on Amazon, but you don’t have to pass eight hours a day to drill for the IQ test either.
+If you have the possibility, try to buy a book on Amazon too, but you don’t have to pass eight hours a day to drill for the IQ test either.

 Once you passed the test in Aubagne, they won’t tell you the result.
 If it’s not good enough, you’ll find yourself very quickly outside of the regiment.